City of stars, are you shining just for me?

-Now, I do not presume to really understand what both Cowboy Bebop and Samurai Champloo are about.
-I have made my peace with the fact that every time (once every year, no less, no more) I watch and re-experience these fictional universes, the less I will know about them.
+I do not presume to really understand what both Cowboy Bebop and Samurai Champloo are about.
+I have made my peace with the fact that every time I watch and re-experience these fictional universes, the less I will know about them.
 Their existential bullet-points redact slowly with time, or so I thought, disappearing into the dusky night of my subconscious like an untamed monster baring its fangs in front of me for the last time.

-The cycle of rediscovery begins again, this time informed by your perception of what the respective shows stand for in your head, ready to be twisted into unrecognizable shards of what sane fanboys and girls call psychological implications.
+As you sit to watch it again, the cycle of rediscovery begins anew, this time informed by your perception of what the respective shows stand for in your head, ready to be twisted into unrecognizable shards of what sane fanboys and girls call psychological implications.
 Bebop and Champloo stretch beyond that horizon of self-important and vain critical analysis, resting on the impressionistic gaze of its piercing meaningfulness into your soul rather than your flawed mental faculties.

-It sets Watanabe’s work apart from lesser anime: anime which focuses on wonderfully brilliant plot twists, bizarre settings and profoundly imaginative characters.
-I’m often asked by my blinded-by-live-action popular culture compatriots why anime holds such a special and objectively superior place in my mind.
-The reason is simple: it makes me feel like less of a freak for having dreams where I am consumed by my own being.
-There is, quite literally, no limit to what you can conjure up to tell your story in an anime, combining sights and sounds to put forth the nakedness of the dark human will, spirituality or plain voyeuristic fun awesome enough to give the viewer a time of his life and then have him die a la Infinite Jest due to overexposure to pure magic.
+My popular culture compatriots often ask me why anime holds such a special and objectively superior place in my mind.
+There is quite literally no limit to what you can conjure up to tell your story in an anime, combining sights and sounds to put forth the nakedness of the dark human will, spirituality or plain voyeuristic fun awesome enough to give the viewer a time of his life and then have him die a la Infinite Jest due to overexposure to pure magic.

 You can say the same with regular 3D animation and live-action now that visual effects evolve exponentially faster than our human sensibilities.
-Technically speaking, you can very well show anything you want in a film or TV show in live-action without compromising on your vision (Tim Burton’s gorgeous rendition of Alice in Wonderland comes to mind).
-But there is something in the texture and canvas of a frame of anime that makes me imagine in a new color.
-It’s painting and poetry in motion with the depraved creative impulses of a maniac who happens to be the sweetest, most emphatic person that you’ll never personally meet during this lifetime.
+Technically speaking, you can very well show anything you want in a film or TV show in live-action without compromising on your vision.
+But there is something about the composition of anime and the way it chooses to tell a story, mingling painting and poetry as if it were the easiest thing in the world.

 Paradoxically enough, the restriction of anime to two-dimensional artistry is what raises it beyond the trappings of time and context.
 I really believe every person who has watched the best of anime, including front and center, of course, Miyazaki’s films, has experienced that particular work independent of everything and everyone else in his or her surroundings.
 No two people in the millions of fans worldwide could ever agree on what Bebop is actually about.